purpleidea/flabbergast/README.md

     sudo apt-get install java7-jdk autotools-dev libasm4-java libjline-java libcommons-cli-java mono-xbuild mono-mcs rsync

-To build the compiler, run the bootstrap step:
+To build the compiler, if Flabbergast is installed, run the bootstrap step:

     ./bootstrap

+If it is not available, download the matching bootstrap package from the Internet using:

+    ./bootstrap-from-web

 Then perform a normal AutoTools install: